School Science Experiments

 Biofuels

-A biofuel is a fuel derived from renewable plant or animal material, (feedstocks), unlike fossil fuels, e.g. coal, natural gas, petroleum.
+A biofuel is a fuel from renewable plant or animal material, (feedstocks), unlike fossil fuels, e.g. coal, natural gas, petroleum.

 Solid biofuels include grass and wood, which can release heat when burnt.